PerfunctoryOrator/spsbtp/README.md

 ## Features

 - **Dynamic Navigation Menu**: Menu headers can be locked by clicking, allowing users to keep any menu open without continuous mouse interaction.
-- **Responsive Design**: The website adapts its color scheme based on the system’s “Dark Mode” settings, providing a seamless experience in both light and dark modes.
+- **Responsive Design**: The website adapts its colour scheme based on the system’s ‘Dark Mode’ settings, providing a seamless experience in both light and dark modes.
 - **Interactive Elements**: Text elements that display an underline on hover can be copied to the clipboard with a click, such as the affiliation number and school code in the header.
-- **Image Carousel**: Incorporates a carousel on the “Academics > Results” page for showcasing images or announcements.
+- **Image Carousel**: Incorporates a carousel on the ‘Academics > Results’ page for showcasing images or announcements.

 ## Installation